Student Financial Aid

 All recipients must be in a degree-seeking program working toward a first baccalaureate degree.
 Priority is given to Federal Pell Grant recipients.
 Funds for SEOG and IMG do not have to be repaid.

 This scholarship is funded by the Georgia Lottery for Education and is available only to degree-seeking undergraduate students who meet the definition of a Georgia Resident for HOPE Scholarship purposes.

 In all cases, a student must be a U.S. Citizen or an eligible non-citizen and meet the requirements to be classified as a Georgia resident according to University System of Georgia (USG) in-state tuition policy for either 12 or 24 consecutive months immediately prior to the first day of classes of the school term for which the HOPE Scholarship is sought.

 - Award Amounts

 Percentage of tuition to be paid will be determined annually.
-Percentage for academic year 2015-2016 will be 81.68% of tuition for 15 hours at Georgia State University.
-Actual HOPE payments will be made on a per credit hour enrolled basis rate of $285.27.
-Fees effective fall 2015, mandatory fees and fee increases are not covered by the HOPE Scholarship.
+Percentage for undergraduate bachelor’s degree students is 81.68% of tuition for 15 hours.
+Actual HOPE payments will be made on a “per credit hour” enrolled basis rate of $285.27.

 A scholarship is a form of non-repayable financial assistance awarded to students based on academic excellence, civic achievements, course of study or other specific criteria developed by the sponsor.